Aalyahmonday/ytbplus/FAQ.md

 ***
 ### Q: How many App ID does uYouPlus take?
 (AltStore)
 - When sideloading uYouPlus via AltStore, uYouPlus will take 3 App IDs by default.
 One app IDs for the app itself, and two app IDs for [Open in YouTube Extensions](https://github.com/CokePokes/YoutubeExtensions/).
 See [here](https://github.com/qnblackcat/uYouPlus/wiki/FAQ#q-deep-link-aka-open-in-the-youtube-app-doesnt-work) for more details.
-- Inshort: uYouPlus needs 3 app IDs to fully working.
-Remove app's extensions means no **Open in YouTube** workaround.
+- In short: uYouPlus needs 3 app IDs to fully working.
+Removing app's extensions means no **Open in YouTube** workaround.